-At ~3100 km in length, the Tristan-Gough-Walvis Ridge (TGW) volcanic chain is one of Earth's longest linear features on the seafloor.
+At ~3100 km in length, the Tristan-Gough-Walvis Ridge (TGW) volcanic chain is one of Earth's longest quasi-linear, intraplate features on the seafloor.
 It was one of the first proposed to have been formed by a hotspot (Wilson, 1963), which Morgan (1971) proposed was a mantle plume, a melting anomaly at the top of a narrow, buoyant, columnar upwelling of higher temperature mantle material.
 Unlike the Hawaiian-Emperor and Louisville Seamount chains in the Pacific, which are mostly simple chains of individual volcanic seamounts and considered archetypal plume trails (Clague and Dalrymple, 1989; Koppers et al., 2004), the TGW chain is highly complex in its morphology, isotope geochemistry, and history.

-Morphologically, the TGW chain includes a continuous ridge (Frio Ridge) with a straight side and top corrugated with faults, an oceanic plateau (Valdivia Bank), elongated ridges perpendicular to the ridge trend, chains of guyots, and scattered seamounts (Figure F1).
-The post-70 Ma volcanism (called the Guyot Province) can be divided into two distinct tracks of seamounts, one extending from the end of Walvis Ridge toward Tristan Island (the Tristan track) and another trending toward Gough Island (the Gough track).
+Morphologically, the TGW chain includes a continuous ridge (Frio Ridge) with a straight side and top corrugated with faults, an oceanic plateau (Valdivia Bank), elongated ridges subparallel to the overall ridge trend, chains of guyots, and scattered seamounts (Figure F1).
+The post-60 Ma volcanism (referred to as the Guyot Province) can be divided into two distinct tracks of seamounts, one extending from the end of Walvis Ridge to Tristan Island (the Tristan track) and the other from Walvis Ridge to Gough Island (the Gough track).
 These two chains are characterized by distinct Pb isotopic compositions, but both have enriched mantle one (EMI)-type geochemistry (Rohde et al., 2013a; Hoernle et al., 2015).
 This represents the longest-lived hotspot zonation recognized thus far.
-Between the two tracks is a ridge called the Center track, but it is not clear whether its isotopic signature represents mixing of the Tristan and Gough end-members or constitutes a third distinct geochemical reservoir.
-The older Walvis Ridge (pre-70 Ma) has a Gough-type EMI composition.
-Younger guyot-type seamounts with a different high- μ (HIMU) composition overlie the flattopped and faulted Walvis Ridge basement.
-Both the TGW chain (EMI-type) and the HIMU seamounts continuing into Africa display remarkably linear age progressions, offset by 30-40 Ma, that are interpreted as reflecting two distinct plumes derived from distinct portions of the large low-shear velocity province (LLSVP) at the base of the lower mantle (Homrighausen et al., 2018a, 2019, 2020).
-Moreover, the Valdivia Bank Plateau apparently formed on the boundary of a microplate, which may have affected its development along with that of its twin, Rio Grande Rise on the South American plate (Sager et al., 2021).
+A ridge and seamounts on the boundary of the Tristan and Gough subtracks have been considered as a separate Center track by some, but it is not clear whether its isotopic signature represents mixing of the Tristan and Gough end-members or constitutes a third distinct geochemical composition.
+The older Walvis Ridge (pre-70 Ma) has a Gough-type EMI isotopic composition.
+Younger guyot-type seamounts with a different high μ (HIMU)-type composition (high time-integrated U/Pb ratio resulting in radiogenic Pb isotope ratios) overlie the flat-topped and faulted Walvis Ridge basement.
+Both the EMI-type TGW chain and the HIMU seamounts continuing into Africa display remarkably linear age progressions, offset by 30-40 My, which are interpreted as reflecting two distinct plumes derived from distinct portions of the large low-shear velocity province (LLSVP) at the base of the lower mantle (Homrighausen et al., 2018, 2019, 2020).
+Moreover, the Valdivia Bank Plateau of Walvis Ridge apparently formed on the boundary of a microplate, which may have affected its development along with that of its conjugate, the Rio Grande Rise on the South American plate (Sager et al., 2021).

 Figure F1.
-Bathymetry of the Walvis Ridge with feature names.
-Red dots = cored drill sites, white dots = proposed sites that were not drilled.
+Bathymetry of Walvis Ridge with feature names.
+Red dots = Expedition 391 cored drill sites, white dots = Expedition 397T cored drill sites.
 Base map is satellite-altimetry predicted depths (Smith and Sandwell, 1994).